Kelllzzz/README-Generator/starter/README.md

 ## Installation
-toklpot
+n/a

 ## Usage
-lckdkdkdd
+addding screenshot

 ## Credits / Collaborators
-kkdkdkd
+N/a

 ## License
-This project is licensed under the Mozilla Public license 2.0 license.
+This project is licensed under the GNU AGPLv3 license.

 ## Contributing
-lfooffdf
+just create a branch and go ahead

 ## Tests
-olpoe
+open in a intergrated terminal

 ## Questions
-If you have any questions, you can reach me at odoodpppdpploio.
+If you have any questions, you can reach me at kellakhigbe@gmail.com.

-You can also view my GitHub profile [here](https://github.com/ododpe).
+You can also view my GitHub profile [here](https://github.com/kelllzzz).